 The proposal to limit casinos

-They need to organize guidelines on the places where these games of chance take place.
+They need to organize guidelines on where these games of chance take place.
 Everything was expected to happen by the end of 2017, but for political reasons involving Shinzo Abe things had to be postponed.

 Other proposals involving casinos in Japan

 In addition to limiting casino space and the number of days a Japanese can visit, other tax projects are being discussed.
 Some want a tax of 30% on gross income from gambling, plus they need three different licenses to open a casino.